 The Justitia Awards will honor outstanding female laureates of the legal professions in one of three categories.
 Nominations are open to women in law in all legal professions: lawyers, notaries public, in-house counsel, judges, researchers and scientists, civil servants, etc.

 The Women in Law Initiative (WiL), based in Central Europe, was founded in 2018 and is now organized through an Austrian NPO called Women in Law – Frauen im Recht.
-Its Board approved the creation of the Justitia Awards to be presented following the Second International Women in Law Conference on June 5, 2020 at the Palais de Justice, Vienna, Austria.
+Its Board approved the creation of the Justitia Awards to be presented following the Second International Women in Law Conference in 2020, Vienna, Austria.

 International leaders / Lifetime Award

 This category celebrates the most talented and impactful women in the legal professions, recognizes their achievements and contribution to the society.
 The nominee is “the” outstanding woman of the year, demonstrating excellence, as the most innovative and groundbreaking lifetime achiever.

 The nominee should have made significant impact, delivered qualitatively and/or quantitatively measurable tangible results relative to the invested resources and influenced demonstrable changes in: attitudes, beliefs, and practices towards gender equality in legal professions.

 The nominee is a game changer, who has made an impact in the promotion of innovative approaches resulting in opportunities for women in law or a young legal professional, who has shattered the glass ceiling in her field.
 This includes new ways of working where “business as usual” has failed and innovative “out-of-the-box” solutions have succeeded.
 She has demonstrated innovation in terms of: the themes covered; the methodology employed; the channels used to create opportunities; and/or other aspects.